 Make this À la rose Maison Francis Kurkdjian scented body cream part of your daily fragrance ritual.
-A moisturizing and nourishing body cream with rich shea butter softens the skin and wraps it with an extremely feminine fragrance that blends the radiance of the rose from Damascus with the heady trail of the rose from Grasse.
+A moisturizing body cream with rich shea butter softens the skin and wraps it with an extremely feminine fragrance that blends the radiance of the rose from Damascus with the heady trail of the rose from Grasse.
 This scented body cream is a bonifide beauty care product enhanced with the bright and elegant notes of the À la rose fragrance.

 Initially extracted from Tibetan musk deers, natural musk has been banned in perfumery since 1973.
 Synthetic molecules designed to replace it appeared at the end of the 19th century, so today there is a wide selection of musky notes with an olfactory palette ranging from fruity, to woody to animal facets.
 Musks are very persistent and relatively non-volatile base notes.
 They have been extensively used in detergents and fabric softeners, and are commonly referred to as white musks because they evoke the scent of soft, fluffy clean linen, and conjure up a feeling of tenderness and comfort suitable for all kinds of fragrances.
 With their inimitable mellowness highly appreciated by the general public, today musky notes are present in the vast majority of women's and men's perfumes.